+5. The limitations for the particle masses accord to the PDG \cite{5} data, and the concrete contents are the following.
+The neutralino mass is limited to more than 116 GeV, the chargino mass is limited to more than 1000 GeV and the scalar quark mass is greater than 1300 GeV.

 The relevant SM input parameters in the numerical program are selected as: $m_Z$=91.188~{\rm GeV}, $m_W$=80.385~{\rm GeV}, $m_c$=1.27~{\rm GeV}, $m_t$=172.69~{\rm GeV}.
 In conjunction with the above experimental requirements, we obtain a wealth of data and use graphs to analyze and process the data.
+We generally take the values of new particle masses($M_{BB'},~M_{BL}$) near the order of $10^3$ GeV, which is around the energy scale of new physics. $T_{\lambda_C}$ and $T_{\lambda_H}$ are trilinear coupling coefficients, which are roughly in the order of magnitude of the mass, and can be varied up or down to the order of $10^2$ $\sim$ $10^4$ GeV. $M_{Uii}^2$, $M_{Qii}^2$, $M_{Dii}^2$, $B_S$ and $B_\mu$ are all of mass square dimension, and can be up to the order of $10^6$ GeV$^2$.
+The dimensionless parameters $\lambda_C$ and $\lambda_H$ are generally taken as numbers less than 1.
 Considering the above constraints in the previous paragraphs, we use the following parameters:

-Here, we default to the non-diagonal elements of the mass matrix being set to zero if not otherwise specified.